erikhyrkas/snakes/training_data/llama-wiki-0.md

 * **Reduce greenhouse gas emissions**: Transition to renewable energy sources like solar and wind power.
 * **Increase energy efficiency**: Improve insulation in buildings and use more efficient appliances.
 * **Protect and restore forests**: Preserve and re-grow trees to absorb carbon dioxide from the atmosphere.

-**References**

-* Intergovernmental Panel on Climate Change (IPCC)
-* National Aeronautics and Space Administration (NASA)

-Note: This article is a simplified version of climate change, avoiding complex scientific jargon and focusing on clear explanations.
 <end>

 Write a wiki article about Palau.<start>**Palau**